SoK: The Design Paradigm of Safe and Secure Defaults: Methodology

 Finally, the reviewing itself follows a thematic approach that is common in qualitative research~\cite{Ruohonen24FM, Ruohonen24JSS}.
 In other words, the goal is to capture and categorize the major themes present in the literature.
-The thematic approach is also necessary due to the large amount of literature.
-In practice, the reviewing was started by reading each paper's abstract.
+The thematic approach is also necessary due to the large amount of literature sampled.
+The themes were constructed by first identifying a large number of distinct categories, which were then narrowed and sharpened by collating and merging of overlapping, overcasting, or otherwise fuzzy categories ~\cite{Ruohonen24JSS, Williams19}.
+In practice, the identification of themes and the reviewing in general were started by reading each paper's abstract.
 The second step was about reading the portions in which defaults were discussed.
 If a more detailed reading was required to deduce about the defaults, a paper's introduction and conclusions were first read.
 If these were not sufficient, as was the case with a few papers, a full reading was conducted, from the first to the last sentence.